Newton Coin Project (NCP) Tops 24 Hour Volume of $1.00

-Newton Coin Project (CURRENCY:NCP) traded up 75.9% against the U.S. dollar during the 1 day period ending at 7:00 AM Eastern on April 25th.
-One Newton Coin Project coin can now be bought for approximately $0.0008 or 0.00000002 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Newton Coin Project has traded down 24.4% against the U.S. dollar.
-Newton Coin Project has a total market capitalization of $87,236.96 and approximately $1.00 worth of Newton Coin Project was traded on exchanges in the last 24 hours.
+Newton Coin Project (CURRENCY:NCP) traded up 76.9% against the dollar during the 24-hour period ending at 20:00 PM Eastern on April 25th.
+Over the last seven days, Newton Coin Project has traded 23.8% lower against the dollar.
+Newton Coin Project has a market capitalization of $90,059.23 and approximately $1.00 worth of Newton Coin Project was traded on exchanges in the last 24 hours.
+One Newton Coin Project coin can now be bought for approximately $0.0009 or 0.00000002 BTC on popular exchanges.

 Newton Coin Project Coin Profile

-Newton Coin Project (NCP) is a proof-of-work (PoW) coin that uses the
+Newton Coin Project (CRYPTO:NCP) is a proof-of-work (PoW) coin that uses the

 Cryptonight

 hashing algorithm.
 Newton Coin Project’s total supply is 136,469,999 coins and its circulating supply is 104,880,960 coins.
-The official website for Newton Coin Project is www.newtoncoin.site.
 The official message board for Newton Coin Project is www.newtoncoin.site/Forum/Forum/Forum.php.
 Newton Coin Project’s official Twitter account is @Newton_NCP and its Facebook page is accessible here.
+Newton Coin Project’s official website is www.newtoncoin.site.

 According to CryptoCompare, “Newton Coin Project was created to help fund research and development projects in the medical and renewable energy fields.
 Newton Coin is a PoW cryptocurrency based on the CryptoNight algorithm. “

 It is usually not possible to purchase alternative cryptocurrencies such as Newton Coin Project directly using U.S. dollars.
-Investors seeking to acquire Newton Coin Project should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Newton Coin Project using one of the exchanges listed above.
+Investors seeking to trade Newton Coin Project should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Newton Coin Project using one of the aforementioned exchanges.

 Receive News & Updates for Newton Coin Project Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Newton Coin Project and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.